 College Visits: Juniors (1 day) and seniors (2 days) may be granted excused absence(s) to visit a post-secondary campus.
-The student must provide a note from their parent/guardian 3 days in advance of the visit, and upon returning to school, a verification letter from the campus visited.
+The student must provide a note from their parent/guardian 3 days in advance of the visit, and upon returning to school, verification from the campus visited.
 Students will be required to make up all missed work due to the absence.

-Credits/Graduation and Diplomas: Academic programming provided at the ALC meets graduation requirements specific to each district.
-Students may earn a diploma from their home school when they meet all the requirements.
+Credits/Graduation and Diplomas: Credits needed to earn a high school diploma are reviewed at intake, documented on the student's Continual Learning Plan, and monitored throughout enrollment.
 Traditional and nontraditional instruction is implemented; such as lecture based instruction, cooperative grouping, and individually paced learning.
 Social Emotional Learning is promoted in all classrooms throughout the school day.
 Social Emotional Learning includes developing skills in the following areas: self awareness, self management, relationship skills, responsible decision-making, and social awareness.
-Interventions to support Social Emotional Learning include, but are not limited to, yoga, Boys Town social skills instruction, chemical dependency counseling, relationship counseling, individual instruction/counseling on goal setting.
+Interventions to support Social Emotional Learning include, but are not limited to social skills instruction, chemical dependency counseling, and/or individual skills instruction.